So much of golf instruction is this position, that position, it's sometimes good to clear your head and think in broader terms.

 A Drill to Help

 Here's a good drill to groove the push-back move.
 Grip a short iron in your left hand only, and make some chipping swings.
 Without the right hand on the club, you isolate the pushing motion of the left hand on the backswing.
 Re-create that feel when you go back to swinging with both hands.

 If you're looking for a simple way to improve your game, check out our video instruction lesson series: Play Better Without Practice

 HOW TO START DOWN

-Another benefit of the push-back is, a wide takeaway helps shift your weight to your right side.
+Another benefit of the push-back is the wide takeaway that it creates.
+A wide takeaway helps shift your weight to your right side.
 With the weight back and your upper body fully coiled, you're ready to reverse those actions and start the downswing.